A Simple and Delicious Broccolini Recipe

 While often confused with baby broccoli, broccolini is a broccoli variant with long stalks and freer heads than classic "stumpy" broccoli.
 It's actually a hybrid of broccoli and Chinese broccoli (gai lan).
 However, you can easily make this same recipe with baby broccoli, too.

-I've seen it plenty of times at Trader Joe's and marveled at its gorgeous green color (for less than $3 for a pack).
-I have a recipe that is really delicious that's appropriate for its Italian name.
+I've seen broccolini plenty of times at Trader Joe's and marveled at its gorgeous green color (and price—less than $3 for a pack).
+I have a recipe that is really delicious and appropriate for its Italian name.
 It's also simple, and you can be done from beginning to end in less than 15 minutes.

-- 1 tsp. (or to taste) Red Pepper Flakes
+- 1 teaspoon (or to taste) red pepper flakes

 - Bring a large sauce pan of water to a boil.
 Toss in some salt.

 - Cut the broccolini in half, with the stalks in one pile and the heads in another.

 - When the water starts to boil, throw in the stalks.

 - After 3 minutes, throw in the heads, too.